rethab/rethab.github.io/_posts/2025-01-04-atproto-identity.markdown

 Steps:

-- Encode the genesis operation in DAG-CBOR (this is a concise binary format and looks a bit like JSON)
+- encode the genesis operation in DAG-CBOR (this is a concise binary format and looks a bit like JSON)
-- Create a SHA256 hash of the encoded document
+- create a SHA256 hash of the encoded document
-- Encode the hash with base 32 and make it lowercase
+- encode the hash with base 32 and make its letters lowercase.
-- Take the first 24 characters
+- take the first 24 characters
-- Prepend `did:plc:` and you'll have your 32 - character DID
+- add did:plc: as a prefix to create the 32-character DID

 ### Verification

 Based on what we've learned so far we can verify a handle from Bluesky.
-Say we want to check `@jay.bsky.team`:
+For example, if we want to check `@jay.bsky.team`:

 - resolve DID via DNS: `did:plc:oky5czdrnfjpqslsw2a5iclo`
-- lookup DID in PLC directory
+- look up DID in PLC directory
-- the handle in the `alsoKnownAs` (or `handle` for legacy) field needs to be the same as `jay.bsky.team`
+- the handle in the `alsoKnownAs` (or `handle` for legacy) field must match `jay.bsky.team`
 - verify all operations using the public keys and signatures
 - reconstruct the DID from the genesis operation and ensure it is the same as the one we found in the DNS TXT record

 Can we trust the PLC directory though?
 Say a malicious actor has taken over control and modified all entries in the log.
-The hacker even constructed the entries in the log in a way that all the signatures check out.
+The hacker even constructed the entries in the log so that all the signatures appear valid.
-How would we know the PLC directory was compromised?
+How would we know the PLC directory is compromised?
 Remember that the DID can be reconstructed from the genesis operation.
-If that was modified, we'd end up with a different DID than the one we found in the DNS TXT record.
+If that were modified, we'd end up with a different DID from the one we found in the DNS TXT record.

 ## Links & Further Reading